perfectprice/perfectprice-docs/data-formats/tracking.md

 | page\_specific\_data | data that varies based on the page it is in.
 More dtail is to follow in the following sections. |
 | type\_of\_log | a string that categorizes the context this log is generated, e.g. "pageview" if generated when page is loaded, or "checkout" if generated during cart checkout. |

 \* page\_specific\_data and type\_of\_log differ on different pages and events.

+\* Assume that values for fields in the event logs for keys that are not explicitly specified but only given as examples, e.g. "document", "navigator", etc. are trivial from the example values to be prepared using standard Javascript library.

-For single page apps, page view events include not only the initial page load, but also subsequent pages re-rendering due to clicks.
+\* For single page apps, page view events include not only the initial page load, but also subsequent pages re-rendering due to clicks.
 For each of a list of specified such page views in single page apps, event must be sent by The Company according to this format, or Perfect Price, Inc. if our tracking Javascript is used.

 ### page\_specific\_data Format